Guidelines for Annual Meeting Organizers

 - Ideal number of high quality minisymposia: 40-60

-- OC members solicit minisymposia to realize the meeting themes.
+- Organizing Committee members solicit minisymposia to realize the meeting themes.

-- For any SIAG not designated to provide a track, contact SIAG Program Directors and Chairs to solicit SIAG-sponsored minisymposia (they will be distinguished in the conference program).
-See the List of SIAGs.
-Every SIAG which is not holding a meeting within 6 months of the annual meeting should be solicited to participate with at least 2 minisymposia.
+- For any SIAM Activity Group not designated to provide a track, contact SIAM Activity Group Program Directors and Chairs to solicit SIAM Activity Group-sponsored minisymposia (they will be distinguished in the conference program).
+See the list of SIAM Activity Groups.
+Every SIAM Activity Group which is not holding a meeting within six months of the Annual Meeting should be solicited to participate with at least two minisymposia.

 - Solicit minisymposium organizers by phone or email.
-Then obtain a commitment in writing, and a minisymposium title (e-mail with cc to email@example.com).
+Then obtain a commitment in writing, and a minisymposium title.
+Contact SIAM's Conference Director.

-- Direct organizers to the SIAM Minisymposium Guidelines http://www.siam.org/meetings/guidelines/mini_guide.php.
+- Direct organizers to the SIAM Minisymposium Guidelines.
 They must set up their minisymposium through the SIAM Conference System (CMS).
-The CMS is accessed through the conference web site.
+The CMS is accessed through the conference website.

 - Minisymposium organizers and speakers are NOT reimbursed for their expenses.
 In particular, they have to pay the registration fee.

 - Co-chairs should monitor the minisymposium proposals that are being submitted.
-Some themes may require a more vigorous recruitment effort, and OC members may need to actively solicit more minisymposia.
+Some themes may require a more vigorous recruitment effort, and Organizing Committee members may need to actively solicit more minisymposia.

 The call for papers is an invitation to organize a minisymposium or give a contributed talk.

-The SIAM office will forward to the co-chairs the abstracts of the contributed talks and the minisymposium proposals, approximately two weeks after the submission deadline.
+The SIAM office will forward to the co-chairs the abstracts of the contributed presentations and the minisymposium proposals, approximately two weeks after the submission deadline.

-- A minisymposium should not have more than 2 speakers from the same institution.
+- A minisymposium should not have more than two speakers from the same institution.

-- Group contributed abstracts into sessions of 8 talks with a common theme (6 or 7 talks are also acceptable).
+- The SIAM staff will group contributed abstracts into sessions of eight talks with a common theme (six or seven talks are also acceptable).
 SIAM discourages contributed lecture sessions in which most of the speakers come from the same organization or if all co-authors on the papers being presented in a contributed session are from the same organization.

-- Order the talks in each contributed session and determine a chair person.
+- The SIAM staff will order the talks in each contributed session and determine a chair person.

 Choose a chairperson who is likely to attend the meeting and show up for the session.
 In the absence of any information, choose a chair person from the continent of the meeting site.

-- Select session chairs for the plenary sessions.
-Direct them to the SIAM Session Chair Guidelines http://www.siam.org/meetings/guidelines/chairs.php.
+- The Co-chairs select session chairs for the plenary sessions.
+Direct them to the SIAM Session Chair Guidelines.

 - To minitutorial speakers: Their talks are tutorial and introductory.
 They should coordinate their presentation with the other speakers in the session.
-The talks should get an audience pf no-experts interested and excited about the topic.
+The talks should get an audience of non-experts interested and excited about the topic.